What are the precautions to take when using NAND flash devices?

 What is read disturb?

-Bit error that occurs when reading is repeated with NAND.
-Because of the cell structure, NAND stresses another cell in the same block when reading a certain cell, so if the read is repeated a considerable number of times the data gets corrupted.
+Read disturb is the bit error that occurs when reading is repeated with NAND flash devices.
+Because of the cell structure, NAND flash devices stress another cell in the same block when reading a certain cell, so if the read is repeated a considerable number of times, the data gets corrupted.
 This is called read disturb.
-To avoid read disturb, it is necessary to take measures such as copying pages that have increased the number of reads to a certain extent on another page.
+To avoid read disturb, it is necessary to take measures such as copying contents of pages that have frequent reads reaching a limit on to another page.

 How can I recover from read disturb?